aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PDF to DOTX" h2="Render PDF to DOTX within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to DOTX</h2>

+The Portable Document Format (PDF) is a widely used file format for documents, which is used to store and share data.
+It is a popular choice for businesses and individuals alike, as it is easy to use and can be viewed on any device.
+However, PDF files are not editable, and so if you need to make changes to the document, you will need to convert it to a different file format.
+One of the most popular formats for editing documents is DOTX, which is a Microsoft Word template file.
+It is a great choice for businesses, as it allows them to create documents with a consistent look and feel.

+<h2>How Aspose.Total Helps for PDF to DOTX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PDF to DOTX in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PDF file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTX.
+Aspose.Total for C++ is a powerful file format automation library that allows C++ developers to easily convert PDF to DOTX in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PDF file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTX.
+This makes it easy for developers to quickly and accurately convert PDF to DOTX, without having to manually edit the document.

+Aspose.Total for C++ also provides a range of other features, such as the ability to create, edit, and convert documents, as well as the ability to manipulate images and text.
+It is a great choice for businesses that need to quickly and accurately convert PDF to DOTX, as it provides a fast and reliable solution.
+Furthermore, Aspose.Total for C++ is easy to use and can be integrated into existing applications, making it a great choice for businesses that need to quickly and accurately convert PDF to DOTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}